Audit and Risk<br>Committee

 • Self-assessment of the Committee's performance; and

-• Any other matters that shall be reviewed by the audit committee meeting as required by relevant laws and regulations or the Audit and Risk Committee Charter, or that are deemed to be material by the regulatory authorities.
+• Any other matters that shall be reviewed by the Audit and Risk Committee Meeting as required by relevant laws and regulations or its Committee Charter, or that are deemed to be material by the regulatory authorities.

-Under R.O.C. law, the membership of audit committee shall consist of all independent Directors.
-TSMC's Audit and Risk Committee satisfies this statutory requirement.
+Under R.O.C. law, the membership of audit committee shall consist of all independent directors.
+TSMC’s Audit and Risk Committee satisfies this statutory requirement.
 The Committee also engaged a financial expert consultant in accordance with the rules of the U.S. Securities and Exchange Commission.
-The Audit and Risk Committee annually conducts self-evaluation to assess the Committee's performance and identify areas for further attention.
+The Audit and Risk Committee annually conducts self-evaluation to assess the Committee’s performance and identify areas for further attention.

 TSMC's Audit and Risk Committee is empowered by its Charter to conduct any study or investigation it deems appropriate to fulfill its responsibilities.
 It has direct access to TSMC's internal auditors, the Company's independent auditors, and all employees of the Company.
 The Committee is authorized to retain and oversee special legal, accounting, or other consultants as it deems appropriate to fulfill its mandate.